webformsforcore/WebFormsForCore/README.md

 #endif
 ```

-# Conflicts with Existing Packages
+## Conflicts with Existing Packages
 Currently there might be some conflicts with the packages System.Web.dll, System.Drawing.dll &
 System.Configuration.ConfigurationManager.dll, since WebFormsForCore replaces those dll's.
-In order to prevent
-import of the old dll's include the following in your csproj:
+In order to prevent the import of the old dll's include the following in your csproj:

 ```
 <Target Name="ChangeAliasesOfNugetRefs" BeforeTargets="FindReferenceAssembliesForReferences;ResolveReferences">